Most Beautiful Places to Visit Around the World

 3. Nendaz, Switzerland

-This sun-drenched alpine village perched high above the Rhône Valley completely enchanted us with its sweeping mountain views, wooden chalets, and peaceful Swiss mountain vibe.
-Nendaz was such a lovely family-friendly storybook escape in the heart of the Alps that I got to experience with my husband and son!
+One of the most unspoiled Swiss mountain areas I’ve ever visited, this sun-drenched alpine village perched high above the Rhône Valley completely enchanted us with its sweeping mountain views.
+Nendaz was such a lovely family-friendly storybook escape in the heart of the Alps which I got to experience with my husband and son!

-I arrived after a scenic drive up from Sion, winding through vineyards and pine forests until the peaks opened up around me and we reached 4-star Hôtel Nendaz 4 Vallées & Spa and once in Nendaz, the fresh mountain air and laid-back rhythm made me instantly slow down.
+I arrived after a scenic 20-minute drive up from Sion, winding through vineyards and pine forests until the peaks opened up around me and we reached 4-star Hôtel Nendaz 4 Vallées & Spa where we stayed for the first night.
+Once in Nendaz we moved to a more affordable vacation rental for two weeks, the fresh mountain air and laid-back rhythm made me instantly slow down.

 - Elevation: 1,476 feet (450 meters) above sea level.